 Yoast has been a popular SEO plugin for over a decade, but it has become bloated and inefficient.
 If you want to make a fast improvement to your site, remove the Yoast plugin and switch to either Rank Math or SEO Framework.
 Both are lighter and more efficient, while also providing more features.
 Particularly Rank Math.

 I made this switch on my own site, going from Yoast to Rank Math, and it gave me an instant 5-point bump in my scores.
 Plus, the plugin is just outright easier to use, and more deeply integrated into Google Search Console.

-I pay for the Pro version which is around $60 a year, but the free version has about 99% the same features, and will be fine for many people.
+I pay for the Pro version which is around $60 a year, but the free version has about 99% of the same features and will be fine for many people.
 However, the pro version does have some optimizations for Google’s Local SEO program, which are worth looking into if you are targeting a specific local market with your photography.